apollographql/apollo-client/.api-reports/api-report-react.md

 // src/core/watchQueryOptions.ts:191:3 - (ae-forgotten-export) The symbol "UpdateQueryFn" needs to be exported by the entry point index.d.ts
 // src/react/hooks/useBackgroundQuery.ts:26:3 - (ae-forgotten-export) The symbol "FetchMoreFunction" needs to be exported by the entry point index.d.ts
 // src/react/hooks/useBackgroundQuery.ts:27:3 - (ae-forgotten-export) The symbol "RefetchFunction" needs to be exported by the entry point index.d.ts
-// src/utilities/graphql/DocumentTransform.ts:130:7 - (ae-forgotten-export) The symbol "DocumentTransformCacheKey" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)